IVF & COVID19 – Top 5 Things You Can Still do to Mitigate the Risk of Specimen Loss

 Things you can incorporate:

-• Storage Tank temperature Monitoring Systems: You likely already have a monitoring system in place as it has become a very standard piece of equipment in the IVF Cryogenics Industry.
-Make sure you schedule for updated validation and annual PM to ensure you equipment is fully functional.
+- Storage Tank temperature Monitoring Systems: You likely already have a monitoring system in place as it has become a very standard piece of equipment in the IVF Cryogenics Industry.
+Make sure you schedule for updated validation and annual PM to ensure your equipment is fully functional.

-- Assuming you have remote access of your monitoring system, review monitoring temperature daily during through cloud access (or similar remote access application).
+- Assuming you have remote access to your monitoring system, review monitoring temperature daily during cloud access (or similar remote access application).

 - Physically inspect storage tanks, LN2 supply cylinders, and such twice a day (at the beginning of the day and at the end) and resolve any issues.

 - Add top of Liquid nitrogen in storage tanks twice a day (in the morning at the beginning of the day and at the end of the day) to ensure the longest possible hold time should a tank failure ensue.

 #5 DO NOT DEPEND SOLELY ON ELECTRONIC MONITORING AND/OR AUTOMATION